temenostech/temenos-platform-documentation/docfx_project/home/techguides/environment-basic-operations.md

 ### <span style="color:orange;font-weight:1000;">**Endpoints**:</span>  ###

-This section displays the gitlab repository correspondent to your T24 sandbox that you can copy it in order to clone the repository.
+This section displays the GitLab repository correspondent to your T24 sandbox that you can copy it in order to clone the repository.

 - example: git@tcdGitlab.temenos.cloud:1dyomzt4lxuyo/corebanking.git

 > [!Note]
 > <span style="color:RED">**IMPORTANT!**</span>
 >
 > <span style="color:RED">As a good practice and in terms of reducing your costs, it is recommended that you don't keep an environment **unused**.
 Even if it's not used, it will still generate costs.
-The environment will be deleted by the Extend team (with a previous mail notification) when it is unused for more than 3 days (for internal clients), respectively for more than 7 days (for external clients).
+The environment will be deleted by the Extend team (with a prior mail notification) when it is unused for more than 3 days (for internal clients), respectively for more than 7 days (for external clients).
 >
 > Also to reduce costs, the environment can be put on **Stop** and started only when required.
 The environments that are stopped will not be deleted.</span>

 ## Schedule Environments ##
 Users have the option to schedule environments at their convenience.
 To proceed:

--  Go to the left-side menu
+-  go to the left-side menu
--  Click on General
+-  click on General
--  Select the 'Schedule Environments' tab
+-  select the 'Schedule Environments' tab

 The user can either start or stop all environments on certain dates, days or at a certain hour (UTC time zone).
 ![deploy](./images/environment-schedule.png)